ncatlab/nlab-content/pages/0/1/4/7/7410/content.md

 By [[Stone duality]], the set of all complete $x$-types of a theory $T$ inherits a Stone topology, and is called the _Stone space_ $S_x(T)$ of the theory $T$.

-There are some extension of this notion of type beyond first order, for example the notion of [[Galois type]]s in [[infinitary logic]], which is particularly important i the study of [[abstract elementary class]]es.
+There are some extension of this notion of type beyond first order, for example the notion of [[Galois type]]s in [[infinitary logic]], which is particularly important in the study of [[abstract elementary class]]es.

 An important method toward classification of theories is study of the number of nonisomorphic models in each cardinality; its study is related to the study of types, and the phenomenon of [[forking]] in model theory; that aspect is studied in [[stability theory]].